theedov/CatSwipe/README.md

 # CatSwipe
 Combine practice.
-Swipe left/right to fetch another cat image.
+Swipe left/right to fetch a new cat image.

 ### API Used
 https://thecatapi.com